How to use the template

 Step 3.
 Rename your calendar (pass this off as your own work!)

 Step 4.
 Right-click and duplicate the calendar tab for more months

 Step 5.
 Start filling in your content!

-How to Build a social content calendar
+How to fill your social content calendar

 A social content calendar allows you to plan content throughout the year and take advantage of relevant dates.

 There are so many business social media accounts out there that started with good intentions but ultimately became digital waste grounds.
-And that’s a shame, because they are often set up correctly with a great deal of time and effort poured into the initial batch of content.
+And that’s a shame because they are often set up correctly with a great deal of time and effort poured into the initial batch of content.